U-Blocks/ULand_2D_Light/README.md

 You can also creat a PR to this repo to make your mother language one of the official languages of ULand.

 ### :camera:Screenshots
-You can view related screenshots of UTP from images folder of this repo.
+You can view related screenshots of ULand from images folder of this repo.

 ### :fire:Operation document
 you can go to the operation document folder of this repo to learn how to use ULand.